viamrobotics/docs/docs/tutorials/projects/tipsy.md

 You can use the 3D-printed holders that come with the assembled SCUTTLE base for the Raspberry Pi and the motor driver.
 You can also print holders based on SCUTTLE designs from [GrabCAD](https://grabcad.com/library?page=1&time=all_time&sort=recent&query=scuttle).

-Secure the 12V battery to the bottom using Velcro tape or other tape, and secure the sides using T-slotted brackets.
+Secure the 12V battery to the bottom using hook-and-loop tape or other tape, and secure the sides using T-slotted brackets.

 {{<imgproc src="/tutorials/tipsy/assembly-rails-velcro.jpg" resize="500x" declaredimensions=true alt="velcro tape on T-slotted rails secured from the sides." class="aligncenter">}}